4ms/stm32mp1-baremetal/examples/audio_processor/README.md

 ## Audio Processor project

 This project runs on the STM32MP157 Discovery board, using the board's codec and mic/line jack.
-The OSD32BRK board does not have a Codec, so you would need to he appropriate pins to a board with a codec for it to run (I've done this and it works... you also need to change the button and LED pins to match your board).
+The OSD32BRK board does not have a Codec, so you would need to connect the appropriate pins to a board with a codec for it to run (I've done this and it works... you also need to change the button and LED pins to match your board).
 See `audio_codec_conf.h` for the pinout.

-Various effects (FX) can be selected by pressing the User1 button.
-There are only two right now, more added shortly...
+Three different effects (actually synths) can be selected by pressing the User1 button.
 Pressing the User2 button will print the current processor load consumed by the current effect.

 To use, first make sure U-Boot is installed on an SD card, as usual (see README in the project root directory).